 Non-standard feedback channels.
 Teams gathering user feedback through enterprise account calls, sales handoffs, or partner integrations often have data in formats and locations that standard AI tools cannot access.

 The compliance cliff.
-This is the one most articles skip.
 Many product teams at regulated companies cannot send user feedback, customer data, or internal documentation to external AI services.
-This does not mean you cannot use AI – it means you cannot use SaaS AI tools.
+This does not mean you cannot use AI.
+It means you cannot use SaaS AI tools for the whole problem.
 For healthcare, fintech, and legal tech companies with real data handling obligations, the question is not “which cloud tool to try” but “how do we deploy this inside our security perimeter.”
-That goes straight to custom, and there is no off-the-shelf alternative.
+That goes straight to custom.

-A 65-person B2B project management SaaS company reached a point where the product team of six PMs was spending 12 to 15 hours per week collectively on feedback synthesis, PRD drafting, and sprint reporting.
-Their feedback was spread across Zendesk (support tickets), Intercom (in-app chats), quarterly NPS surveys, and structured interview notes from user research sessions – none of it connected, none of it categorized against their internal product taxonomy.
+A 65-person B2B SaaS company has a product team of six PMs spending roughly 12 to 15 hours per week collectively on feedback synthesis, PRD drafting, and sprint reporting.
+Their feedback is spread across Zendesk, Intercom, NPS surveys, and structured interview notes, with none of it categorized against an internal product taxonomy in a reusable way.

-They evaluated Dovetail, Notion AI, and a custom GPT wrapper before concluding that none of the off-the-shelf options could reliably map incoming feedback to their specific initiative areas without constant manual correction.
+They evaluate Dovetail, Notion AI, and a custom GPT-style wrapper before concluding that off-the-shelf options still require too much manual correction to map incoming feedback to their specific initiative areas.

 • A feedback ingestion pipeline pulling from Zendesk, Intercom, and uploaded research docs

-• A classification layer trained on their product taxonomy and historical categorization decisions
+• A classification layer trained on internal product taxonomy and historical categorization decisions

 • A PRD draft generator pre-loaded with internal API documentation, data model constraints, and team-specific conventions